waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2. The Sage at (12, 3) will make the pillar passable if spoken to from a different adjacent tile, such as from the north (12, 2) or south (12, 4).
 3. A hidden switch exists on the floor in the accessible eastern area which, when activated, makes the pillar passable.

-### Sprout Tower Puzzle - New Hypotheses (from Agent - Turn 3791)
-1. Talking to the defeated Sage at (12, 3) again will re-trigger the event.
-(DEBUNKED - Gave new dialogue, but no effect.)
-2. A different Sage in the accessible eastern area must also be defeated.
-(Untestable - No other Sages visible.)
-3. Walking into a specific tile of the pillar, rather than interacting with it, allows passage.
-(DEBUNKED - Tested all accessible pillar wall tiles)
-4. Using a Key Item from the inventory while facing the pillar triggers a change.
-(Unlikely - No relevant items.)
-5. There is an interactable object in the room, such as a statue or a poster on the wall, that serves as a switch.
-(Unlikely - No such objects visible.)
 ### Sprout Tower 1F Investigation
 - **Hypothesis:** Defeating the Sage on 2F would change the dialogue of the Sage at (7, 4) on 1F.
 - **Test:** Spoke to the Sage at (7, 4) after returning from 2F.